You can transform and enrich the data that you're preparing for analysis.

 - Recommendations to delete columns containing detected sensitive fields.

 The data transformation and enrichment changes that you apply to a data set affect all projects and data flows that use the same data set.
 When you open the project that shares the data set, a message appears indicating that the project uses updated data.
-You can create a data set from the original source that doesn’t contain the data preparation changes.
 When you refresh the data in a data set, the preparation script changes are automatically applied to the refreshed data.